Why Are "Zero-Kilometer Used Cars" So Sensitive?

 • In some used car markets, listings for vehicles in nearly new condition appear relatively concentrated.

-However, what is truly unsettling is that this distortion has a "counterintuitive" characteristic.
+But what is truly unsettling is that this distortion has a "counterintuitive" characteristic.

-In statistical analysis, we often rely on so-called "hard data" to judge trends—such as revenue in financial statements or sales volume in industry reports.
+In statistical analysis, we often rely on so-called "hard data" to judge trends—such as revenue in financial reports or sales volume in industry reports.
 These data are widely cited because they appear quantifiable, verifiable, and comparable.
 They are not as subjectively influenced as "soft variables" like sentiment indices or consumer confidence, nor are they as difficult to falsify as certain model assumptions.

 The most transparent data can also be the most easily contaminated.

 Sales data appears transparent and is even considered the primary indicator of industry health.
-But if companies can create a facade of "surface transactions" through related-party transactions, dealer inventory loading, bill mortgages, and used car listings, then this seemingly reliable variable precisely becomes a narrative tool "most easily used to tell a story."
+But if companies can create a facade of "surface transactions" through related-party transactions, dealer inventory loading, note mortgages, and used car listings, then this seemingly reliable variable precisely becomes a narrative tool "most easily used to tell a story."

 This is a profound statistical counterintuition phenomenon—